+Dean Crossley

-Dean Crossley Loss Prevention Manager +44 20 7716 6059 т E Dean.Crossley@westpandi.com
+Loss Prevention Manager

+T +44 20 7716 6059

+E Dean.Crossley@westpandi.com

-Dean is the Loss Prevention Manager in the West of England's London Office.
+Dean is the Loss Prevention Manager at West P&l's London Office.
 He is a Master Mariner with seagoing experience on a variety of dry cargo vessel types.
 Before joining the Club in 2016, upon transferring to shore-based employment, for over 13 years, Dean has worked at an IG P&I Club in London as a Claims Manager and as a Marine & Warranty Surveyor at leading marine consultancies.